zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2025-09-29】[rohitg00 / DevOpsCommunity](https://github.com/rohitg00/DevOpsCommunity) - DevOps/SRE community is for those folks who are trying to learn or explore DevOps with the help of experienced professionals.
+Opportunities are open to share.
 * 【2025-09-26】[TsinghuaC3I / Awesome-RL-for-LRMs](https://github.com/TsinghuaC3I/Awesome-RL-for-LRMs) - A Survey of Reinforcement Learning for Large Reasoning Models
 * 【2025-09-26】[Iamrushabhshahh / AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution](https://github.com/Iamrushabhshahh/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution) - Comprehensive collection of study materials, practice exams Question, and Personally Solved Mcq to help you prepare for the AWS Certified Solutions Architect – Associate (SAA-C03) exam.
 * 【2025-09-21】[guoyue2010 / lxmusic-](https://github.com/guoyue2010/lxmusic-) - lxmusic(洛雪音乐)全网最新最全音源